Poll: In which language should I write my next poem? Vote Now!

 Author has written 33 stories for Life, General, Haiku, Politics, Essay, Love, School, and Song.

 I'm an aspiring author and I want to practice writing about various topics in several languages.
-If you happen to be Hungarian, Manchu, Kalmyk, Okinawan, Russian, or Prussian, I'd highly appreciate it if you're willing to assist me in improving my skill in your languages as I'm studying them and wish to write in them.
-The languages I want to learn after I conquer the ones I'm currently learning are West Frisian, Erzya, Moksha, Ket, Belarusian, Crimean Tatar, and Nenets so I'd greatly appreciate any help I can get for those languages as well.
-I'm also interested in learning Estonian, Basque, Udmurt, Latvian, Evenki, Mari, Komi, Khanty, Mansi, Yonaguni, Selkup, Ainu, Kazakh, Lithuanian, Chuvash, Livonian, and Korean.
-If you can speak one of those languages, I'd greatly appreciate it if you help me in learning them (though my priorities are Hungarian, Manchu, Kalmyk, Okinawan, Russian, Prussian, West Frisian, Erzya, Moksha, Ket, Belarusian, Crimean Tatar, and Nenets).
+If you happen to be Hungarian, Manchu, Kalmyk, Okinawan, Russian, Prussian, or Deaf Japanese, I'd highly appreciate it if you'd be willing to assist me in improving my skill in your languages as I'm studying them and wish to write in them (or improve in general, regarding JSL).
+The languages I want to learn after I conquer the ones I'm currently learning are West Frisian, Erzya, Moksha, Ket, Belarusian, and Crimean Tatar so I'd greatly appreciate any help I can get for those languages as well.
+I'm also interested in learning Nenets, Yonaguni, Estonian, Ainu, Udmurt, Romansh, Basque, and Evenki.
+If you can speak one of those languages, I'd greatly appreciate it if you help me in learning them (though my priorities are Hungarian, Manchu, Kalmyk, Okinawan, Russian, Prussian, Japanese Sign Language, West Frisian, Erzya, Moksha, Ket, Belarusian, and Crimean Tatar).

 If you help me, then I'll be sure to find a way to return the favor (I could write you a poem or essay, help you with English or Japanese, help you with stories or essays related to history, etc.).

 Poems: Death/goth, Hungarian patriotism, personal experiences, hatred, Kikokushijo-related issues, history, tradition